GHC Home > Advancement Office > GHC Foundation, Inc. > GHC Scholarships > Institutional Scholarship Listing

 These scholarships are made possible by the University System of Georgia Foundation and its generous donors.
 The $500 scholarships are designated for students who have the desire to return to college, complete their degree, and graduate from Georgia Highlands College.
 Recipient must be classified as a Non-Traditional Student as defined by USG and be pursuing a program pathway toward graduation from GHC.

 This scholarship is awarded to any Non-Traditional student, with no regard to age, who has not streamlined through the college process, and has had breaks in their education, yet overcome obstacles due to various challenges.
 The Scholarship consists of $1,000 annual award to be paid $500 for Fall and $500 for Spring.
 Recipients must consecutively enroll within the fiscal year but only need to apply annually.
-Recipient must fill out the AwardSpring essay with a simple paragraph to briefly describe any circumstances and obstacles they’ve faced on their road to and through college.
-The choice of Recipient will be based strongly from this information.
+Recipient must fill out the AwardSpring essay with a simple paragraph briefly describing any circumstances and obstacles they’ve faced on their road to and through college.
+The choice of Recipient will be reviewed by a committee and based strongly from this essay.

 Willis J. Potts, Jr. Endowed Scholarship